gravadox/TEx/readme.md

     }
 }
 ```
-you can clear the file or remove manually if you want to delete them,
+you have the freedom to create categoires and delete them.
-anyways just wanted to say if you are ever serious about using this application pay attention also to the catigories of text you add, make sure you have a unique prefix for every one of them
+you can also create an encrypted category by checking the checkbox for encryption.
+you can store passwords and secret data in it although caution is required.
+all data stored in an encrypted category is decrypted using keyring token, if that token is lost your data can not be retrieved.
+I advice you keep a copy of data you don't want to lose just in case.
+I recommend you don't change the app files unless you know what you're doing.